What Your Family Lawyer’s Accreditations Mean

 If you have any questions on accreditations, please contact our office to discuss.

-Bennett Griffin is an award-winning solicitors based in West Sussex with offices in central Worthing and Ferring.
-Our experienced and specialist solicitors offer a comprehensive service and will work with you in an honest, considered and practical manner.
-If you require legal advice, please contact us on 01903 229 999 or by email at email@example.com for more information.
+Bennett Griffin are award-winning Solicitors based in West Sussex.
+From our office in central Worthing our experienced and specialist Solicitors offer a comprehensive service and will work with you in an honest, considered, and practical manner.
+If you require legal advice, please contact us on 01903 229 999 or by email at firstname.lastname@example.org for more information.

 The information contained in this article is for general guidance only and is not intended to be legal advice.
 Professional advice should always be taken on the application of the law in any particular situation.